What can meterN do for you ?

 Then you can also set a 'Live command', a non-mandatory value to be shown on the dashbord. meterN will retrieve this one continously, the refreshing time will depend mostly on your communication application.

-- The value mode is when the com. app. return an instantaneous value (eg: Liter per minute, Watt, ..)
-But, it could also show a text, like a device status (eg: hot/cold, charging/discharging, ..)
+It will show an instantaneous value (eg: Liter per minute, Watt, ..) or it could also show a text, like a device status (eg: On/Off, Hot/Lukewarm/Cold, Charging/Discharging, ..).

 But wait, we need to speak a common language first !

-The output format of the communication(s) application(s) must respect the IEC 62056 data set structure, that look scary but it is quite simple :
+The output format of the communication(s) application(s) must respect JSON format or the IEC 62056 data set structure, that look scary but it is quite simple :

 It is the same format used in, the better know, "P1 interface" a communication interface available in some smart meters for local communication utility use.